Pulmonary atresia (uh-TREE-zhuh) is a rare heart problem present at birth, also called a congenital heart defect.

 - Echocardiogram.
-Sound waves are used to show the beating heart.
-An echocardiogram can show how blood moves through the heart and heart valves, including the pulmonary valve.
-An echocardiogram can be done during pregnancy (fetal echocardiogram) to diagnose pulmonary atresia in the baby.
+Sound waves are used to create pictures of the heart in motion.
+An echocardiogram shows how blood moves through the heart and heart valves, including the pulmonary valve.
+An echocardiogram can be done during pregnancy is called a fetal echocardiogram.
+It can diagnose pulmonary atresia in the baby.

 - Cardiac catheterization.
-A heart doctor (cardiologist) threads a thin tube (catheter) through a blood vessel in the arm or groin to an artery in the heart and injects dye through the catheter.
-This makes the heart arteries.
-The dye helps the arteries show up more clearly on an X-ray.
+A doctor places a thin tube called a catheter through a blood vessel, usually in the groin.
+It's guided to the heart.
+Dye flows through the catheter and into the heart arteries.
+The dye helps the arteries show up more clearly on X-rays.

 Babies with pulmonary atresia need treatment right away.
-It's best to get treatment at a medical center with surgeons and other health care providers who have experience with complex congenital heart disease.
+It's best to get treatment at a medical center with surgeons and other healthcare professionals who have experience with complex heart problems present at birth.

-Treatment for pulmonary atresia with intact ventricular septum (PA/IVS) may include medications and one or more procedures or surgeries.
+Treatment for pulmonary atresia with intact ventricular septum (PA/IVS) may include medicines and one or more procedures or surgeries.

 Surgeries or other procedures

 - Balloon valvotomy.
-If the leaflets in the pulmonary valve are fused, a balloon can be used to enlarge the opening.
-The surgeon inserts a long, thin tube (catheter) into a large vein in the baby's groin and guides it to the heart.
+This treatment is done to fix a pulmonary valve with a narrowed opening.
+The surgeon inserts a long, thin tube called a catheter into a blood vessel in the baby's groin and guides it to the heart.
 A balloon on the tip of the catheter is inflated to widen the valve opening.
 The balloon is deflated, and the catheter and balloon are removed.

 - Shunting.
-Creating a bypass (shunt) from the main blood vessel leading out of the heart (aorta) to the pulmonary arteries.
+This surgery creates a new path from the main blood vessel leading out of the heart, called the aorta, to the pulmonary arteries.
 The path is called a bypass or shunt.
 It lets enough blood go to the lungs.
 An example of this treatment is the Blalock-Taussig shunt procedure.
 It may be needed in the first few days of life to increase blood flow to the lungs.
-However, babies usually outgrow this shunt within a few months.
+But babies usually outgrow this shunt within a few months.

 Later surgical procedures

-- Bidirectional Glenn procedure.
-This procedure is usually done between 4 and 6 months of age.
-In this surgery, one of the large veins that normally returns blood to the heart is connected directly to the pulmonary artery.
+- Glenn procedure.
+This surgery most often is done between 4 and 6 months of age.
+The surgeon connects one of the large veins that returns blood to the heart to the pulmonary artery.
 Another large vein keeps blood flowing to the right side of the heart.
 The heart then pumps blood through the pulmonary valve that's been repaired.
 This can help the lower right heart chamber grow.
-If this surgery is done without using a heart-lung machine (off-pump Glenn procedure).
+If this surgery is done without using a heart-lung machine, it's called an off-pump Glenn procedure.

 - Hybrid procedures.
-Hybrid procedures are surgical and catheter procedures that are done at the same time, sometimes without the use of the heart-lung machine.
+These are surgical and catheter treatments that are done at the same time.
+They're sometimes done without a heart-lung machine.

-After treatment, babies with pulmonary atresia should have regular checkups, ideally with a pediatric heart doctor.
+After treatment, babies with pulmonary atresia should have regular health checkups, ideally with a pediatric heart doctor.
 This type of healthcare professional is called a pediatric cardiologist.
-Due to advances in treatment and technology, many people with pulmonary atresia with intact ventricular septum (PA/IVS) survive into adulthood.
-Adult patients with PA/IVS should be followed by a cardiologist with specialized training in adult congenital heart disease.
+Due to advances in treatment and technology, many people with pulmonary atresia with intact ventricular septum (PA/IVS) live into adulthood.
+Adults with PA/IVS should be followed by a doctor with specialized training in adult congenital heart disease.